zbyju/obsidian/1. Fleeting notes/Nx/Nx.md

 ### Executor vs Shell script/npm script
 1. Executors encourage consistent methodology for similar tasks (`nx build project1` and `nx build project2` will do very similar things which gives confidence and removes mental overhead)
-2. This consistency can then
+2. This consistency can then be leveraged when running for multiple projects (one can expect `build`, `test`, ... to exist for each project) - `nx affected` will run tests for all affected projects for example.
+3. Nx integrates with the editor and using the metadata of each executor the developer gets more information.